 The electricity generated by the hydroelectric power plant is not of the appropriate voltage that can be used at the homes or the other general purposes, which is why transformers are used at the hydroelectric power stations.
 The transformers convert the alternating current (A.C) produced at the plant into the required voltage while maintaining the constant electric power.
 This power supply is connected to the national grid, which is further distributed for industrial or domestic use.

 The next and final step after the electricity is converted into the required voltage is supplying it to the required areas.
 Dams are often established in remote areas, hence the electricity generated at the hydroelectric station is transmitted to the domestic or the industrial area through long cables or transmission lines.

 Working Principle of Hydroelectric Power Plant

 To understand the working principle of the hydroelectric power plant, let’s first understand the potential energy and the kinetic energy.

 Potential energy: It is the energy possessed by the body due to its position relative to the other objects.
 When the objects are displaced from their equilibrium, they gained some energy, which gets stored in the objects in the form of potential energy.
-For example, when the spring is stretched or compressed, it gains potential energy, and when you throw the ball to another person, the ball has more potential energy when it was in the air than it falls on the ground.
+For example, when the spring is stretched or compressed, it gains potential energy, and when you throw the ball to another person, the ball has more potential energy when it is in the air than the energy it possesses when it falls on the ground.

 Kinetic Energy: It is the energy possessed by the body due to its motion, i.e., the higher the speed of the body, the higher will be the kinetic energy.